oxidecomputer/console/README.md

 npm start
 ```

 and navigate to http://localhost:4000 in the browser.
 The running app will automatically update when you write a source file.
-This mode uses Mock Service Workers to run a mock API right the browser.
+This mode uses Mock Service Worker to run a mock API right the browser.
 This mock API is also used in tests.

 #### Specifying non-default user